wp-plugins/quick-featured-images/README.txt

 = Automatic Default Featured Images =

-**You can set rules for default featured images of new posts easily.** Every time you save a post Quick Featured Images will look for a rule to add the preset featured image to the saved post.
+**You can set rules for default featured images of posts easily.** Every time you insert a new post or save an existing post Quick Featured Images will look for a rule to add and to change the preset featured image to the saved post.

 You can define the rules based on

-1. always the first content image.
+1. always the **first content image**
-2. post categories
+2. post **categories**
-3. post tags
+3. post **tags**
-4. post authors
+4. post **authors**
-5. standard post types 'Post' and 'Page'
+5. **standard post types** 'Post' and 'Page'
-6. all other custom post types supporting featured images
+6. all other **custom post types** supporting featured images
-7. all other custom taxonomies supporting featured images
+7. all other **custom taxonomies** supporting featured images

 The rules are easy to set: choose an image, a taxonomy, a value and save the settings.
 That's it. **You do not need to code.**

 You can add, change and delete every rule whenever you want.
-So you get an **umlimited and precise set of rules** for automatic default featured images in your website.
+So you get an **unlimited and precise set of rules** for automatic default featured images in your website.

 = Additional columns in posts lists =

 Quick Featured Images adds a column in posts lists.
 The additional column shows the currently assigned featured image of each post.
 With that you can get a **quick overview about all used images**.
 You can also see posts with no featured image at a glance.

-Under **'Featured Images'** &gt; **'Settings'** you can switch on and off the additional image column for every single post type, even custom post types if they support thumbnails.
+Under **'Featured Images'** &gt; **'Image Columns'** you can switch on and off the additional image column for every single post type, even custom post types if they support thumbnails.

 = Your idea to improve the plugin is welcome =